gristlabs/grist-api/README.md

 ## Classes and methods

-### new GristDocAPI(docId, options)
+### new GristDocAPI(docUrlOrId, options)

 Create an API instance.
-The doc ID is the part of the document URL after "/doc/".
+You may specify either a doc URL, or just the doc ID (the part of the URL after "/doc/").
+If you specify a URL, then `options.server` is unneeded and ignored.

 The options are:
   - `apiKey` (string) The API key, available in Grist from Profile Settings.
 If omitted, will be taken from `GRIST_API_KEY` env var, or `~/.grist-api-key` file.
   - `server` (string) The server URL, i.e. the part of the document URL before "/doc/".
+Ignored if you specify a full URL for the first argument.
   - `dryrun` (boolean) If set, will not make any changes to the doc.
 You may run with `DEBUG=grist-api` to see what calls it would make.
   - `chunkSize` (number, default: 500) Split large requests into smaller one, each limited to